 Finally, the Select Committee recommended that the PWLB should produce an annual report to Parliament.
 The first was produced in 1874-75, and they have been produced annually since.
 They represent the key way that the Board is accountable to Parliament.
 By 1876 most of the many agencies that governments had established were producing annual reports for Parliament.
 Only a few like the Crown Agents and the Ordnance were not meeting this basic standard of accountability.
 Even with the hugely increased volume of loan applications, the governance of the PWLB remained sound, and it managed to successfully process the applications.
-Given the Treasury view of the education department's inability or lack of willingness to control its spending, the governance of the massive over provision of schools in rural areas also questions its decision making.
-However, the sheer size of the Ordnance, the Post Office and the naval dockyards still appear to make their governance a much larger problem.
+Given the Treasury view of the education department's inability or lack of willingness to control its spending, the governance of the education department can be questioned.
+Its willingness to sanction the massive over provision of schools in rural areas also questions its decision making.
+However, the sheer size of the Ordnance a much larger problem.